renevoorburg/vici.org/README.md

 If set, the environment variable `VICIBASE`, is passed to the `vici.js` javascript widget.
 This will use it for the base url for data requests it needs to make.
 So if your local instance runs as http://vici.local, set `VICIBASE` accordingly.

+## Tiles

+The tiles used in Vici.org are served by [tileproxy](https://github.com/renevoorburg/tileproxy).

+## Images

+Vici.org uses a local imageserver for resizing and caching images.
+After refactoring the code, it will be made available on github.